Icon-Newsletter

 Venus Zoleta

-Pag-IBIG acquired assets are ideal for both low-income earners who want to own an affordable home and real estate investors who want to maximize their returns.
+Are you interested in buying a Pag-IBIG-acquired asset this 2023?
+Pag-IBIG acquired assets are ideal for low-income earners wanting to own an affordable home and real estate investors wanting to maximize their returns.

-Interested in buying an acquired asset from Pag-IBIG?
-Here's everything you need to know about Pag-IBIG Fund acquired assets to make an informed buying decision.
+Here's everything you need to know about how to buy foreclosed properties in Pag-IBIG, so you can make an informed buying decision.

-A Pag-IBIG acquired asset is a property that's foreclosed because the original owner who availed of Pag-IBIG housing loan failed to pay the monthly amortizations.
+A Pag-IBIG-acquired asset is a property that's been foreclosed because the original owner, who availed of a Pag-IBIG housing loan, failed to pay their monthly amortizations.

-The Pag-IBIG Fund normally gives delinquent borrowers a chance to buy back their foreclosed property when they default on their payments.
+The Pag-IBIG Fund typically allows delinquent borrowers to buy back their foreclosed property when they default on their payments.
 It also offers this buy-back option to tenants who occupy and rent the foreclosed properties.

 If the buy-back option doesn't work out, Pag-IBIG offers the foreclosed property to new buyers at a lower price via public bidding to recover the unpaid loan and generate income for the Fund.

-If the sale via auction fails for a certain property, it is then put up for negotiated sale in which buyers can get as much as 30% discount.
+If the sale via auction fails for a particular property, it’s then put up for Pag-IBIG negotiated sale in which buyers can get as much as a 30% discount.

 Should I Buy an Acquired Asset from Pag-IBIG?

-First, Pag-IBIG acquired assets are sold at prices below the market value.
-This enables you to afford a home if you don't have enough money to purchase a brand-new property.
-If you avail of Pag-IBIG housing loan to finance a foreclosed property, you'll have lower monthly amortizations.
+First, Pag-IBIG-acquired assets are sold at prices below the market value.
+It enables you to afford a home if you don't have enough money to purchase a brand-new property.
+You'll have lower monthly amortizations if you avail of a Pag-IBIG housing loan to finance a foreclosed property.

-Second, Pag-IBIG foreclosed properties are a great investment.
-Buying one gives you an opportunity to buy low and sell or rent high, not to mention that the value of real estate increases over time.
+Second, Pag-IBIG foreclosed properties are an excellent investment.
+Buying one allows you to buy low and sell or rent high.
+Not to mention that the value of real estate increases over time.

 However, there are risks to buying a foreclosed home.
-These are sold on an "as is, where is" basis, which may mean that some of them may have damaged parts.
+These are sold on an "as is, where is" basis, meaning some may have damaged parts.
 If a foreclosed property's condition is less than ideal, you'll have to spend money to fix it.

 How to Find the List of Pag-IBIG Foreclosed Properties for Sale